 In our experience, most cattle do not need supplemental analgesics or anesthetics while stanchioned, and these agents may complicate or confound efforts to raise insects and/or the efficacy of test articles that are being evaluated for insect control.
-Most cattle adapt quickly to stanchioning and rarely develop stress as a result of the daily enrichment protocols that are routinely followed.
-These measures include companion stanchioning (animals are never housed in isolation), soothing music in the barns, daily hand-brushing, hand feeding of special treats, and joint hydrotherapy.
+Most cattle adapt quickly to stanchioning and rarely develop stress because of the daily enrichment protocols that include companion stanchioning (animals are never housed in isolation), soothing music in the barns, daily hand-brushing, hand feeding of special treats, and joint hydrotherapy.